What’s stopping you from being successful?

-If you’re using social media to build relationships with people who are headed in the same direction as you, that’s great.
+If you’re using social media to build relationships with people headed in the same direction as you, that’s great.

 Wasting time is a habit we can’t afford.

-How much work can we truly accomplish online if we have 20 different tabs open?
+How much work can we accomplish online if we have 20 open tabs?

-Make a decision: what’s more important, your dreams OR the distractions?
+Decide: what’s more important, your dreams or the distractions?